Sarang Flax seeds (Roasted)

 The mucilage can keep food in the stomach from emptying too quickly into the small intestine which can increase nutrient absorption.

-You should aim to consume 30-40 g of high fiber foods daily.
+It is recommended one should consume 30-40 g of high fiber foods daily to keep the digestion right.

 Healthy Skin and Hair